Karank1590/Twitter_Heat_Map/Readme.md

 Bonus (Map Update in real time)
 -------------------------------
-To collect tweets run python code and keep it on.
+To collect tweets run python code and keep it running.
 The command to run python script is "python twitter_stream.py".

 The information displayed on the map changes over time as new tweets regarding a keyword are collected into the DynamoDB instance.
 These new tweets are sent to the client along with the rest of the tweets as the web page refreshes the page over a set interval.
 Currently the interval is set to 30 seconds.